-A WELCOME FROM ONWARDS 02 THE HEAD MASTER
+A WELCOME FROM ONWARDS THE HEAD MASTER

 Welcome to Eton's 2020 Impact Book.
-Led by the generosity of Old Etonians, parents, and friends, donors contributed to many exciting initiatives during the 2018-2019 Financial Year.
-We are extremely grateful for your continued support of the important work that we do.
+Led by the generosity of Old Etonians, parents, and friends, donors contributed to many exciting initiatives during the 2018 -2019 Financial Year.
+We are extremely grateful for your continued support of the important work that we do - work that is becoming ever more important as we look beyond Covid-19.